eyecreate/ubuntu-chromebook-installer/README.md

 -------------------

 * Acer C720
-* HP Chromebook 14 (Untested, but should work using the acer-c720 manifest)
+* HP Chromebook 14 (Untested, but should work using the Acer C720 device profile)

 Prerequisites
 -------------